julieenguyennn/An-Analysis-of-Happiness-in-the-America-post-COVID-19/README.md

 1. Inputs

-* In this folder, you will find GSS 2021 raw data.
+* In this folder, you will find GSS 2021 raw data, and screenshots of our additional survey.

 2. Scripts